JvanKatwijk/qt-dab/README.md

 * Note on configuring DABsticks (i.e. RTLSDR type devices).
 The Windows support library does not seem to be capable of closing the library and reopening it on switching channels.
-Therefore a special version of the library is made, that is used for both Windows and Linux.
+Therefore different versions exist for Linux and Windows.

- * For including "soapy" in the configuration, soapy  software should have been installed, so leave them commented out when not available. iF
+:information_source: Note that for including "soapy" in the configuration, soapy  software should have been installed.

 :information_source: Note that "pluto" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.

+:-information_source: While device handler sources for UHD, Elad and Colibri arfe available, the status of these handlers is different: for UHD it is experimental though not tested lately, for Elad and Colibri they were in development once and incomplete.

 For X64 PC's one may choose the option `CONFIG+=PC` (for selecting SSE instructions).
 If unsure, use `CONFIG+=NO_SSE`.

 For letting the software show the transmitter and the azimuth, choose `CONFIG += tiiLib` (see step 4).

-:information_source: Note that the file `converted_map.h` is a generated file that contains a binary version of the HTML/javascript code for the server.

 Step 3
 -----------------------------------------------------------------